Berger Montague’s Successful Whistleblower Cases

-For almost two decades, Berger & Montague, P.C.’s Whistleblowers, Qui Tam & False Claims Act practice group has represented whistleblowers in matters involving healthcare fraud, defense contracting fraud, IRS fraud, securities fraud, and commodities fraud, helping to return more than $3 billion to federal and state governments.
+For almost two decades, Berger Montague’s Whistleblowers, Qui Tam & False Claims Act practice group has represented whistleblowers in matters involving healthcare fraud, defense contracting fraud, IRS fraud, securities fraud, and commodities fraud, helping to return more than $3 billion to federal and state governments.

-In return, whistleblower clients retaining Berger & Montague to represent them in state and federal courts have received more than $500 million in rewards.
-Generally speaking, whistleblowers receive from 10-30 percent of the amount recovered by the Government in a successful action.
+In return, whistleblower clients retaining Berger Montague to represent them in state and federal courts have received more than $500 million in rewards.
+Generally speaking, whistleblowers receive between 15 – 30 percent of the amount recovered by the Government in a successful action.

 - United States ex rel.
 Streck v.
 AstraZeneca, LP, et al., Civil Action Number 08-5135 (E.D.
-Pa.): a Medicaid rebate fraud case which settled for a total of over $60 million against three pharmaceutical manufacturers, AstraZeneca, Cephalon, Biogen, and Genzyme.
+Pa.): This was a Medicaid rebate fraud case which settled for a total of over $60 million against four pharmaceutical manufacturers (AstraZeneca, Cephalon, Biogen, and Genzyme).
 The case alleged that the defendants did not properly account for millions of dollars of payments to wholesalers for drug distribution and other services.
 As a result, the defendants underpaid the government in rebates owed under the Medicaid Drug Rebate Program.
-The government declined to intervene, so Berger & Montague and co-counsel litigated the case and achieved the settlement.
+The government declined to intervene, so Berger Montague and co-counsel litigated the case and achieved the settlement.

-As these highlighted cases demonstrate, Berger & Montague’s Whistleblower, Qui Tam & False Claims Act group has achieved exceptional results for our whistleblower clients.
-Our group is among the largest in the United States, and our firm has the resources to take on any corporate fraud, even when the government declines to intervene.
-We have both the experience and the resources to successfully handle complex cases against the largest companies and achieve substantial recoveries for our clients, as well as the government and taxpayers.
+As these highlighted cases demonstrate, Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group has achieved exceptional results for our whistleblower clients.
+Our group is among the largest in the United States, and our firm has the resources to take on any corporate fraud.
+We have both the experience and the resources to successfully handle complex cases against the largest companies and achieve substantial recoveries for the government and taxpayers, as well as for our clients.

 There are three easy ways to contact our firm: